List of informally named dinosaurs: Andhrasaurus

-"Andhrasaurus indicus" is an informal genus of extinct armored ornithischian dinosaur from the Kota Formation of India.
+"Andhrasaurus" is an informal genus of extinct armored ornithischian dinosaur from the Kota Formation of India.
+The proposed species is "A. indicus".
 Ulansky (2014) coined the name for skull elements, about 30 osteoderms, and the extremities of vertebrae and limbs, all preserved in the collections of the GSI and assigned to Ankylosauria by Nath et al. (2002).
 In 2016, Peter Malcolm Galton and Kenneth Carpenter noted that "Andhrasaurus" did not meet ICZN requirements and therefore declared it a nomen nudum, listing it as Thyreophora indet., while noting that the jawbones described by Nath et al. (2002) belonging to crocodylomorphs.
-The dermal armor informally named "Andhrasaurus" was redescribed by Galton (2019).
+The dermal armor informally named "Andhrasaurus" was redescribed by Galton (2019), referring the material to Ankylosauria.

 Angeac ornithomimosaur

-The "Angeac ornithomimosaur" is an informal name given to an unnamed ornithomimosaur taxon known from the Early Cretaceous (previously thought to be Hauterivian-Barremian in age, but now thought to be Berriasian aged) Angeac-Charente bonebed (part of the stratigraphy of the Aquitaine Basin) near Angeac-Charente in western France.
-The taxon is toothless and is known from numerous disarticulated remains representing at least 70 individuals covering almost all of the skeleton, some remains were described by Allain et al. (2014).
+The "Angeac ornithomimosaur" is an informal name given to an unnamed theropod taxon known from the Early Cretaceous (Berriasian age) Angeac-Charente bonebed (part of the stratigraphy of the Aquitaine Basin) near Angeac-Charente in western France.
+The taxon is toothless and is known from numerous disarticulated remains representing at least 70 individuals covering almost all of the skeleton.
+Some remains were described by Allain et al. (2014).
+While it was originally regarded as an ornithomimosaur, Cau and Paterna (2025) suggested ceratosaurian affinities instead, closely allied with Bahariasaurus, Berthasaura, Ligabueino, and Limusaurus.